 If you have a personal or family history of lung cancer, you may also be at high risk.

 HOW DOES THE PROGRAM WORK?

-If you meet the criteria as high risk for lung cancer, the Navigator will provide you with additional information about the program and help you schedule necessary testing if you decide to participate.
+If you meet the criteria as high risk for lung cancer and decide to enroll in the program, please contact the Program Navigator at (888) 221-4849.
+The Navigator will provide you with additional information about the program and help you schedule the test.
 Your screening results will be shared with a multidisciplinary team of physicians who will work together and with you to determine the best next steps for your lung health.

-For a list of other lung cancer risk factors please call the Mercy Cancer Center at 855-218-LUNG (5864) and ask to speak with the Lung Cancer Screening Coordinator.
+For a list of other lung cancer risk factors please call the Mercy Cancer Center at (888) 221-4849 and ask to speak with the Lung Cancer Screening Coordinator.

 To participate in the program, you must not have any current symptoms or signs of lung cancer.